Panaganti Ramarayaningar

-Raja Sir Panaganti Ramarayaningar KCIE (9 July 1866 – 16 December 1928), also known as the Raja of Panagal, was a zamindar of Kalahasti, a Justice Party leader and the Chief Minister or Premier of Madras Presidency from 11 July 1921 to 3 December 1926.
+Raja Sir Panaganti Ramarayaningar KCIE (9 July 1866 – 16 December 1928), also known as the Raja of Panagal, was a zamindar of Kalahasti, a Justice Party leader and the First Minister of Madras Presidency from 11 July 1921 to 3 December 1926.

-Ramarayaningar was born in Srikalahasti, Chittoor district on 9 July 1866.
+Ramarayaningar was born in Srikalahasti, Chittoor district on 9 July 1866, and fostered in the Vadama Calamur family, whose pro-Brahmin, Mylapore clique influence and political moderation he would come to fiercely oppose.
 He was educated in Madras and obtained degrees in Sanskrit, law, philosophy and Dravidian languages before entering politics.
-He was one of the founder-members of the Justice Party and served as its President from 1925 to 1928.
+He was one of the founder-members of the Justice Party and served as its president from 1925 to 1928.

 From 17 December 1920 to 11 July 1921, Ramarayaningar served as the Minister of Local Self-Government in the first Justice Party government led by A. Subbarayalu Reddiar.
-He served as the Chief Minister of Madras Presidency from 11 July 1921 to 3 December 1926.
+He served as the First Minister of Madras Presidency from 11 July 1921 to 3 December 1926.
 He introduced a number of reforms during his tenure.
-The Thyagaraya Nagar locality in Chennai was developed during his Chief-Ministership.
-Ramarayaningar resigned as Chief Minister in 1926 when the Justice Party failed to obtain a majority in the 1926 elections to the Madras Legislative Council.
+The Thyagaraya Nagar locality in Chennai was developed during his First-Ministership.
+Ramarayaningar resigned as First Minister in 1926 when the Justice Party failed to obtain a majority in the 1926 elections to the Madras Legislative Council.
 He, however, continued to remain active in politics and served as the President of the Justice Party until his death on 16 December 1928.
+Serving a total of over 5 years, he remains the longest-serving First Minister in the Presidency era.
+Further, taking into account Madras Presidency's successor states of Madras and Tamil Nadu, he held the record as the longest-serving First Minister until 6 September 1959 (for almost 33 years), when Congress's K. Kamaraj overtook his 1,972-day record.
+With MGR, M. Karunanidhi and J. Jayalalithaa overtaking Kamaraj's record, he is the 5th longest-serving First Minister of the state (throughout its various incarnations).

 Ramarayaningar was regarded as an advocate of democracy and a staunch supporter of empowerment of the depressed classes.
 Historians generally attribute the decline of the Justice Party in the mid-1930s to the absence of charismatic leaders in the Justice Party following his death.

 Early life

-Ramarayaningar belongs to Telugu Padmanayaka Velama community and Raja had his early education in the household of Calamur Sundara Sastri, the father-in-law of C. P. Ramaswami Iyer.
+Ramarayaningar belonged to Telugu Padmanayaka Velama community.
+His early education and rearing was in the Calamur family, in the household of his foster-father Calamur Sundara Sastri, the son of C. V. Runganada Sastri, and father-in-law of C. P. Ramaswami Iyer.
 He completed his schooling from Triplicane High School in 1886 and graduated in Sanskrit from the Presidency College in 1893 with Advanced Chemistry as his optional subject.
 He graduated in BL and M.A.
 (Philosophy and Dravidian Languages) in 1899.
 In 1919, he was appointed a fellow of the Presidency College.